SHAKEQ INITIAL SETUP GUIDE

 -

 "CORR" lets you adjust the amount of equalization that was determined during the calibration.
-The values range from 150% to OFF in steps of 25%.
+The values range from 150% to 0% in steps of 25%.

 3. Add correcting filters with Manual EQ